gesaretto/writing_london/paper_1/voyage_notes.md

 > We have a _Shelton_, and a _Heyden_ got,
 > Had power to act, what they to faine had not.

-First of all, I notice the slippage between _poet_ and _character_, _agens_ and _auctor_.
-Regardles of whom the two characters mentioned on line 5 are, the crucial notion of this first few lines is that, whereas the poets of antiquity were simply telling these stories, Jonson's contemporaries were actually _living_ them.

-More ideas from this passage: the negation of the opening is of course the most prominent feature; this is a false _apophasis_ or _occupatio_, where the denied subject of the discourse is eventually _actually_ denied.
-There is not enough material to know anything about these stories, if we are not acquainted with their matter: it is simply a matter of naming, _en passant_.

-On this note, it would be interesting to look at the function of _italics_ in this poem; was this typographical device a choice of the poet?
+- [__Still not addressed__] On this note, it would be interesting to look at the function of _italics_ in this poem; was this typographical device a choice of the poet?
 Or an editorial intervention that we could impute to the printer?
 Also, how do these _italics_ work?
 Not only have we proper names of both mythical and historical - contemporary - figures; we have toponyms and place names. _Troyes_ and _hell_.
 Why is this equivalence set?
 Is this a feature that we could relate to our idea of London as an organism?

-Another feature that we could consider: the rhyme of tell and helll; the very enjambement of "tell / Of"; the _falsity_ attributed to these ancient stories.

-I guess that this is the central point of the passage: these stories were false, and they were all the same.
-We have the _power_ to _act_ (_potentia_, _actus_); what will be told now is not false, will not abuse the readers' faith (the poet is including himself among them, in the "our" of l.
-4 and the "We" of l.
-5); what will be told is not part of those _bolder fables_.

-What do we make of the synecdoche of the first verse? _Greece_ is the entirety of the Greek and classical tradition (although here Jonson is attentively avoiding any specific reference to Latin narratives - if we exclude, of course, the _Latine Muse_ of l.
-3).

-How does the _realism_ that is opposed to the chivalric, fantastic _just knights_ of l.
-4 become the _mannerism_ of this entire work?
+- We emphasized this notion a lot, the notion of falsity; and yet it still sounds unconvincing.
+Why?
+What can we do to improve it, to work on it?

+	- Reject it because it is __false__; JH talks about _scare quotes_ as the ideological posture that ought to be used whenever I am addressing such culturally defined notions.
+That is - I should talk about how this move - __exclusion__ - is the move through which Jonson defines everything that is placed outside that boundary as false.

+	- And the very notion of __boundary__ should deserve more attention.
+This is the creation of a cultural domain that is based on __exclusion__.
+Exclusion defines the inclusion, defines the boundary itself.
+We are everything that is not included here.

+	- __Domain of a city__.

 > All, that they boast of _Styx_, of _Acheron_,
 > _Cocytus_, _Phlegeton_, our have prov'd in one;
 > The filth, stench, noyse: save only what was there
 > Subtly distinguish'd, was confused here.

-The discourse becomes here explicitly hellish, of course: the attention shifts from the _Greece_ of l.
-1 to the four __rivers__ (__!!!__) that run through hell.
-This fluvial convergence creates, as a consequence, the _Fleet_: it is a reference to its superiority.
-But how is this superiority produced?At this moment we simply have an __equivalence__: the three qualities indicated as peculiarities for the four hellish rivers are all present in the Fleet; the Fleet is the sum of the four hellish rivers - and _nothing more_.
-What do we make of the final two lines?
-The _save_ is perhaps the introduction of a contradiction: _except for_, _except that_.
-So that this quality of "confusion" is - _potentially_ - a detraction from the total sum of the _Fleet_'s characteristics.
-The Fleet is equal to the sum of the four previous rivers, minus their _distinction_.
-The _Fleet_, like this _poem_, is a mess.

-What is this _distinction_?
-Is this simply a matter of clarity of articulation?
-I think that this very simple idea could be the true indicator of an _ecological_ concern: the three negative elements are right now so profoundly intermixed with the essence of the river, that it would be truly impossible to separate them again. _Confusion_ is a word that we should probably look up.

-Notice the contrast between __here__ and __there__, and between __our__ and __they__.
-These two worlds are entirely apart - there is no fusion between them.

-Or is there?
-Remember your Dante - the rivers of hell actually come from earth (since hell, like purgatory, is on earth).
-Is there a suggestion about their earthly origin here as well?

-Again, the contrast is between _potentia_ and _actus_, or, better still, between fiction and reality - what is __boasted__ and what is __prov'd__.

-_Filth_, _stench_, and _noyse_, are interesting choices.
-The latter two clearly refer to specific senses (smell and hearing); what do we make of _filth_?
-Is it a visual quality?
-A tactile quality?
-Or is it simply the general cause of the other two consequences?

-Perhaps the _filth_ is the _confusion_ of _stench_ and _noyse_ (but probably __not__).
+- The prepositional adverb __save__ is possibly the element that should be further emphasized.

+- __Confusion__: confusion of identity, confusion of culture, confusion of a mixed body.
+Threat of a mixed body; threat of a mixed body becoming its own shit.

+- The contrast set between __here__ and __there__ is the contrast between the two sides of the boundary.

+	- Something should be said - could be said, ought to be said - about the Fleet as a sort of boundary, therefore.
+The line that divides the body from the skin. __Skinning__ the boars

 > Their wherry had no saile, too; ours had none:
 > And in it, two more horride knaves, then _Charon_.